jbranchmaster/upgraded-engine/README.md

 # What Can Improve Cooking At Home

-- `A good chef knife` commpanied by `cutting skills` , to help chop ingredients faster and evenly.
+- `A good chef knife` commpanied by `cutting skills` , to chop ingredients faster and evenly.
 Even chopping results in uniform cooking.
 - `Mise en place ` - doing the prep work like arranging the ingredients, etc before begining to cook.
 If you are looking to save time while cooking , this is the place to start.
 - `Using Fresh ingredients`